SQL Server Architecture (Explained)

 Optimizer

-Note that not all queries are optimized.
-Optimization is done for DML (Data Modification Language) commands like SELECT, INSERT, DELETE, and UPDATE.
-Such queries are first marked then send to the optimizer.
-DDL commands like CREATE and ALTER are not optimized, but they are instead compiled into an internal form.
-The query cost is calculated based on factors like CPU usage, Memory usage, and Input/ Output needs.
+The Optimizer creates an execution plan for the user’s query.
+This plan determines how the query will be executed.
+Not all queries are optimized.
+Optimization applies to DML (Data Modification Language) commands like SELECT, INSERT, DELETE, and UPDATE.
+DDL commands like CREATE and ALTER are not optimized but are compiled into an internal form.

-Phase 0: Search for Trivial Plan:
+Phase 0: Search for Trivial Plan

-Phase 1: Search for Transaction processing plans
+Phase 1: Search for Transaction Processing Plans

-Phase 2: Parallel Processing and Optimization.
+Phase 2: Parallel Processing and Optimization

 Query Executor